veniosg/Dir/README.md

 Dir
 ===========

-An Android file manager application.
-For more information see <insert page here>.
+For more information see http://veniosg.github.io/Dir/.

 License
 --------